| Scenario | LendingTree's recommendation |

 How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Welcome offer: As high as 175,000 points
+Read our credit card methodology here.Top perk: Unique ability to earn points on rent (up to 100,000 points in a calendar year), turning a non-rewardable expense into free travel, dining and transfer partner redemptions.

 How LendingTree Rates Credit Cards?